daniele3b/SafeWater/README.md

 - 'device/+/alarm'
 - 'device/+/control'

+You can find a tutorial [here](https://aws.amazon.com/it/blogs/iot/how-to-bridge-mosquitto-mqtt-broker-to-aws-iot/)

 ### Setup RSBM

-In the configuration file of RSBM, you need to configure the bridge for the three topics above reported, the communication mode is **both**
+In the configuration file (config.conf) of RSBM, you need to configure the bridge for the three topics above reported, the communication mode is **both**

 ### Setup backend